How Much Do HVAC Apprentices Make?

 • Sales

-You can also choose your speciality based on your familiarity with the area.
+You can also choose your specialty based on your familiarity with the area.
 While some apprentices work in a commercial setting, others work in more industries and project-based companies.
 Even household owners rely on the services of HVAC technicians for installing and repairing their heaters, air conditioners, and allied systems.
 You can also start your own business after obtaining adequate experience and licensure.

 According to BLS, the following skills can help you build a fulfilling career as an HVAC technician: